gvwilson/sensibleadventures/princess-bear/princess-bear.md

 former apprentices said she probably never would.

-Princess Ogmin was still in the middle of her description of the wonderful things to eat in the capital when Ranneda interrupted.
+Princess Ogmin was still in the middle of her description of the wonderful things to eat in the capital when Raneda interrupted.
 "Do you think we should call this one Rose?" she asked.
 "Or Lily?"
 The prince could imagine her holding up one of Ogmin's many dolls.